harper25/repostates/README.md

 ## Example

 > Disclaimer: Presented example is not a real microservice project.
 Funny branch names and commit messages were invented just for the sake of repostates demo :)
+>
+> Side quest: How many examples of bad practices do you notice? :)

 ### Show status of multiple git repositories (default)